 Role of the Committee.
 The Committee has responsibility for the oversight and decision-making regarding executive compensation except for Chief Executive Officer ("CEO") compensation, which is recommended by the Committee but approved by the independent directors as described below.
-The Committee has engaged an outside compensation consultant, Pay Governance, LLC ("Pay Governance") to provide assistance and guidance on executive compensation matters.
+The Committee has engaged an outside compensation consultant, Pay Governance, LLC to provide assistance and guidance on executive compensation matters.
 The consultant provides management and the Committee with relevant information pertaining to market compensation levels, alternative compensation plan designs, market trends and best practices.
 Pay Governance is considered to be independent by the Committee.
-During 2019, the consultant provided only executive compensation consulting services to the Committee.
+During 2021, the consultant provided executive compensation consulting services to the Committee and also provided non-employee director compensation services to the Nominating and Corporate Governance Committee.
 Further, the Committee has not discovered any conflicts of interest that were raised by the work of the consultant involved in determining or recommending executive compensation.

 At its meetings, the Committee regularly holds executive sessions, which exclude management and, subject to the Committee's desire, may include its independent consultant.
 Management assists in the coordination and preparation of the meeting agenda and materials for each meeting, which are reviewed and approved by the Committee Chair.
 Meeting briefing materials are provided to Committee members for review approximately one week in advance of each meeting.
-The Committee met three times in 2019 and held an executive session at all three of the meetings.
+The Committee met four times in 2021 and held an executive session at three of the meetings.